 Not a whole lot, which is the great part.
 Just show up, park yourself in the stands, and get ready to have some fun!

-The rodeo runs Wednesday and Saturday, June--July, and expands to Wednesday, Friday, Saturday, in August.
+The rodeo runs Wednesday and Saturday, end of May-July, and expands to Wednesday, Friday, Saturday, in August.
 Extra days around Independence Day.

 What should I bring?